- Written by Dr.Mehmet Demircioglu

 This difference matters because the next step may be different.
 Low ferritin may lead to iron review, diet history, menstrual bleeding history, gastrointestinal review, or treatment before surgery.
 Low neutrophils may lead to repeat CBC, infection review, medication review, or hematology assessment.
 Low platelets would raise a different issue around bleeding and clotting.

 When several blood values are abnormal together, the threshold to wait becomes lower.
-A patient with low neutrophils, low hemoglobin, and symptoms of illness is not the same as a healthy patient with a mild stable WBC variation.
-Hair transplant surgery should fit the medical state of the patient, not the other way around.
+Low neutrophils, low hemoglobin, and symptoms of illness are not the same as one mild stable WBC variation in an otherwise well person.
+Hair transplant surgery should fit the medical state, not the other way around.

 If antibiotics are being considered because of infection concern, antibiotics after a hair transplant are not a substitute for proper diagnosis.
-A low neutrophil count should not be “covered” casually with antibiotics just to keep the surgical schedule.
+A low neutrophil count cannot be “covered” casually with antibiotics just to keep the surgical schedule.

 What happens if the result improves before surgery?

 If the repeat CBC becomes acceptable and the cause was temporary, surgery may become reasonable again.
-The timing depends on the original severity, the cause, the patient’s symptoms, the scalp condition, and any advice from the treating doctor.
+The timing depends on the original severity, the cause, symptoms, scalp condition, and any advice from the treating doctor.

 A recovered blood count after a minor viral illness is different from a count that fluctuates because of an immune condition or medication.
-A stable result gives the surgical team more confidence.
+A stable result gives the surgical team a clearer starting point.
 An unstable result means the date should remain flexible.

 The transplant plan may also change.
-A patient recovering from illness may need a shorter surgical day, a more conservative graft count, better hydration, closer monitoring, or a delayed date rather than a maximum session.
-Bigger is not safer when the patient is medically borderline.
+If you are recovering from illness, a shorter surgical day, a more conservative graft count, better hydration, closer monitoring, or a delayed date may be safer than a maximum session.
+Bigger is not safer when the medical baseline is borderline.
 Donor management still matters, but medical readiness comes first.

 The same caution sits behind whether someone can die from a hair transplant.
 Severe events are rare, but they can still happen.
 Screening, medication review, infection control, and the willingness to postpone are part of responsible surgery.